Information to help teachers and families prevent and manage disease in the classroom.

 How and when do I report my child's illness?

-- Parents - Please report any serious, contagious illness which is spread through close contact (coughing, sneezing, saliva), such as measles, mumps or whooping cough to your child's school.
+- Parents: Report any serious, contagious illness which is spread through close contact (coughing, sneezing, saliva), such as measles, mumps or whooping cough to your child's school.

-- Schools - Report any serious, contagious illness such as measles, mumps or whooping cough to a Public Health unit.
-Public Health nurses work to prevent diseases and control disease outbreaks in schools.
-Promptly notify Public Health when attendance records indicate more than 10 per cent of the school population is absent, or if three or more students/staff from a particular class/team are absent with symptoms of respiratory illness (influenza-like illness) or stomach flu (gastroenteritis).
-After illness in your school, you must properly disinfect during clean-up.
+- Schools: Report any serious, contagious illness such as measles, mumps or whooping cough to your local public health unit.
+Public health nurses work to prevent diseases and control disease outbreaks in schools.
+For staff and students experiencing symptoms of respiratory illness (influenza-like illness) or stomach flu (gastroenteritis) schools are reminded to properly disinfect areas where illness is suspected.

 How do I protect myself and others from communicable diseases in schools?